ajrichter7/lzw/README.md

-![diff showing there's no difference bxn alice and the output from LZW](diff.bmp) as you can see, diff-ing output and alice29.txt returns nothing because there's no difference.
+![diff showing there's no difference bxn alice and the output from LZW](diff.bmp) As you can see, diff-ing output and alice29.txt returns nothing because there's no difference.
 When we diff between the compressed file, alice29.WE_LOVE_CS_421, the computer tells us there's a difference.
+There is a difference there because there better be a difference between the LZWed file and the uncompressed version.

 I don't want to include screenshots for every single Canturbury Corpus item, but I did check that diff produced the same results for every file tested.
+When testing these, we had to add extensions to ptt5 and sum so that we could write normal looking output files.